seorush-ab/shopkeeper-extender/README.txt

 - Social Media Profiles

 == Changelog ==

+= 1.4.8 =
+- Fixed: Error showing when updating the plugin

 = 1.4.7 =
 - Adds: Theme-specific 'Background URL' field for menu items (functionality transferred from the theme)